-Fernando De Maio is an associate professor of sociology.
-He teaches undergraduate and graduate courses in medical sociology and data analysis.
-He also offers a course in global health through the Master of Public Health program.
-He received his BA (Honors) in Sociology and Economics from the University of Toronto.
-His MA (Sociology & Health Studies) as well as PhD degrees are from the University of Essex.
-Prior to coming to DePaul, he taught for five years at Simon Fraser University in Canada.
-His research interests lie primarily within medical sociology.
-He is interested in how macro-level social factors influence patterns of health.
-In other words, how ill health one of the most personal of all personal troubles is influenced by larger public issues.
-Much of his work has focused on the income inequality hypothesis.
-He is currently working on a number of studies of the social determinants of health in the Southern Cone of Latin America.
-Much of that work involves collaboration with colleagues at Argentina's Ministry of Health.
-De Maio also has ongoing projects on the health transitions of immigrants, the burden of chronic non-communicable diseases, and the sociology of neglected tropical diseases such as Chagas.
-His work appears in a wide range of journals, including Critical Public Health, Global Public Health, the Journal of Health Care for the Poor and Underserved, the International Journal for Equity in Health, Health Sociology Review, the American Journal of Public Health, and the International Journal of Epidemiology.
+Fernando De Maio was born in Buenos Aires, Argentina.
+He received a BA (Honors) degree in Sociology and Economics from the University of Toronto, and his MA (Sociology and Health Studies) and PhD(Sociology) degrees from the University of Essex in the United Kingdom.
+Prior to coming to Depaul, Dr. De Maio taught for five years at Simon Fraser University in Vancouver.
+His research and teaching interest lie primarily within medical sociology— with an interest in how macro-level social factors influence patterns of health.
+In other words, how ill health (one of the most personal of all personal troubles) is influenced by larger public issues.
+Much of his work has focused on the income inequality hypothesis, and more recently, the health effects of racism/discrimination.
+Dr. De Maio has published two books, Health and Social Theory (2010) and Global Health Inequities (2014), and his work has appeared in a wide range of scholarly journals, including the American Journal of Public Health, Critical Public Health, Global Public Health, the Journal of Health Care for the Poor and Underserved, Health Sociology Review, the International Journal of Epidemiology, and Teaching Statistics.

 Dr. De Maio is also the co-director of the Center for Community Health Equity

 , which was founded by DePaulUniversity and Rush University in 2015.